-The guidance (available here) includes an updated list of what the public can now do, as well as a reminder to respect other people and protect the natural environment.
+The guidance includes an updated list of what the public can now do, as well as a reminder to respect other people and protect the natural environment.
 Further guidance for the public on the phased return of outdoor sport and recreation in England was also published (available here).

-The grounds maintenance team are back at work, we kindly ask residents to respect staff whilst they work in the park and observe social distancing.
+The grounds maintenance team are still working, we kindly ask residents to respect staff whilst they work in the park and observe social distancing.

 We thank all for your support during these unprecedented times.
 Stay safe.